axibase/atsd/rule-engine/functions-table.md

 If `h` is specified as a collection, its elements replace the default header.
 The size of the header collection must be the same as the number of cells in each row.

-If `h` argument is specified as a boolean value `true`, the first row in the table will be used as a header.
+If `h` argument is specified as a boolean value `true`, the first row in the table is used as a header.

 An empty string is returned if the list `c` is empty.